shaneblunder/smartbuild/README.md

 MIT.

-Because intelligence should be free.
+Because intelligence should be free, but enterprise support should probably be a separate SKU.

 ---